JJ/hoborg/text/text.md

 going to be my pleasure to delight you today with the story of my life before the Call.
 No, Gummy Eddy, you've never hear this before, I promise.
 It's all made up, I mean, this is the real deal.
 I haven't even started to drink today!
-Oh my, I haven't even started to dring today.
+Oh my, I haven't even started to drink today.
 Somebody buy me a drink, oh please.
 Captain Cabo?

 That's better.
 So, the story.
 When I was a little boy...
 OK, OK, I